 Either way, you’ll get a code that you’ll need (in addition to your password, email, and private keys) to access your cryptocurrency.
 Google Authenticator may be the better bet, since there have been scammers who engage in SIM swap attacks on cell phones.
-To do this, they impersonate you to your phone provider and request a new SIM card.
+To do this, they impersonate you to your phone provider by gleaning personal information from your social media accounts and request a new SIM card.
 Then, the next time you attempt to get into your wallet, they will receive your 2FA code when you request it.

 Avoid public Wi-Fii